Pandaqi/Pandaqi-Studio/pandaqi-studio/content/timely-transports/_index.md

 <p>Input your desired settings.
 Click "start game".
 It takes you to a new page.
 Don't start until all players are ready!</p>

-  {{< boardgame-settings type="game" local_storage="timelyTransportsConfig" >}}
+{{< boardgame-settings type="game" local_storage="timelyTransportsConfig" game_title="Timely Transports" >}}
-    {{< setting-hidden id="setting-gameTitle" text="Timely Transports" >}}
   {{< setting-playercount min="1" max="8" def="4" id="setting-playerCount" >}}
   {{< setting-enum id="setting-difficulty" text="Scenario?" values="1.
 Training Wheels,2.
 Good Luck,3.
 Fancy Vehicles,4.
 Another Upgrade,5.
 Extraordinary Events,6.
 Crazy Cargo" keys="Training Wheels,Good Luck,Fancy Vehicles,Another Upgrade,Extraordinary Events,Crazy Cargo" keep-case="true" >}}
   {{< setting-enum id="setting-playerRank" text="Which player are you?" values="-- ignore --,1st,2nd,3rd,4th,5th,6th,7th,8th" keys="0,1,2,3,4,5,6,7,8" remark="If used, each player must input a unique rank.
 (Order does not matter.)
 By knowing which player you are, the game can space out events and sound effects more fairly and evenly." >}}
   {{< setting-enum id="setting-timeout" text="Add Timeouts?" values="-- ignore --,Every 5 minutes,Every 10 minutes" keys="0,5,10" remark="If some of your players find the game too stressful, include regular timeouts.
 This gives them some time to breathe and make new plans once in a while." >}}
 {{< /boardgame-settings >}}

 <p style="font-size: 0.75em;"><strong>Remark:</strong> because it opens a new page, your browser might register this as a pop-up.
 It's not, I <em>never</em> show pop-ups.</p>